Quick Facts: Earning an Ed.D. in Illinois

 Governors State University

-The College of Education section on the Graduate Scholarships page has details on relevant awards.
-If you’re interested in the on-campus Ed.D. in Counselor Education and Supervision, you may also want to inquire about Graduate Assistantships for the Health and Student Counseling Center and Career Counseling.
+If you’re interested in the on-campus Ed.D. in Counselor Education and Supervision, you may want to inquire about Graduate Assistantships for the Health and Student Counseling Center and Career Counseling.

 Illinois State University